 Will it be possible for Groups to arrive before Saturday 28th July?

-Earliest possible arrival on the Eurocamp18 site is Wednesday 25th July and there will be an additional camping fee per person arriving early.
+Earliest possible arrival on the Eurocamp18 site is Wednesday 25th July and there will be an additional camping fee of £4 per person per day.
 We may be able to provide central catering for early arrivals at an additional charge – this is still being negotiated.

 We can recommend alternative camp sites in the UK for anyone wishing to arrive before Wednesday 25th.